cloudblog004/fantasticfoodies/content/en/posts/299-simple-way-to-make-speedy-vickys-chargrilled-chicken-potato-and-amp-chorizo-salad-with-paprika-dressing.md

 <!--inarticleads2-->

-##### Instructions to make Vickys Chargrilled Chicken, Potato &amp; Chorizo Salad with Paprika Dressing:
+##### Instructions to make Vickys Chargrilled Chicken, Potato & Chorizo Salad with Paprika Dressing:

 1. To make the dressing, combine all ingredients in a small bowl, whisking the oil in last and slowly.
 Adjust to suit your taste and leave in the fridge to chill
 1. Place the salad leaves on plates with half of the sliced chicken.
 Add the sundried tomatoes, slice them if you like or leave them whole